Frequently asked questions

 Has my Request to Change Well Information been received?

-After receipt of a Request to Change Well Information form it can take up to a month for the changes to be made to the well file, depending on our work load.
+After receipt of a Request to Change Well Information form it can take a few months for the changes to be made to the well file, depending on our workload.
 These forms are processed in the order in which they were received so it is possible we have received the form, but it has not been reviewed yet.
 To check if changes have been made, search for your registration number using ADWR’s online search tool

 .
 You will not receive anything in the mail once we have completed processing the change.